 Get the recipe at Taste of Home.

 This spicy Indo-Chinese dish has tons of mushrooms, which are high in antioxidants.
-Together will bell peppers, green chilies, celery, and plenty of spices, this dish will soon be a favorite in your household.
+Together will bell peppers, green chilies, celery, and plenty of spices, this dish will soon be a favourite in your household.
+It tastes even better as leftovers!

 - 1 cup flour